 This heavy-duty piece of equipment may sound complex, but it displays a user-friendly control panel featuring a push-button start and the optional recoil start.
 With 5 different outlets including DC and AC, you won’t have trouble hooking anything up in a storm, camping, or on the job site.

 Made with a heavy-duty metal frame with full-isolated motor mounts, this DuroMax model is built to last.
-Though it may be large and in charge, the noise-reducing muffler makes this machine much quieter than its competitors so you can enjoy your activities in peace.
+Though it may be large and in charge, the noise level is low which makes this machine much quieter than its competitors so you can enjoy your activities in peace.

 Easy to transport and built with quality material, you can’t go wrong with the Beast.

-Electric power meets convenience with the Westinghouse WGen3600DF portable generator.
+Electric power meets convenience with the Westinghouse WGen3600DF CARB Compliant portable generator.